 Rob Blankenship (Director) was named Director of Bands at DSF in 2006.
 Prior to that, he taught music at Longan Elementary School and Pemberton Elementary School in Henrico County.
 He is an alumnus of Douglas Freeman High School and a holds a Bachelor of Music degree from Longwood College.
 Before attending Longwood, Mr. Blankenship served in the United States Army with the 26th Army Band at Ft.
 Hamilton, NY and the 1st Cavalry Division Band at Ft.
 Hood, TX.
 His duties in the army included service as a clarinet player, saxophone player, vocalist and arranger.
-He is a member of the National Association for Music Education (NAfMe), Phi Mu Alpha Sinfonia, and the American Society of Composers, Authors and Publishers (ASCAP).
-He is a regular performer with The Commonwealth Winds, is the associate director of the Richmond Concert Band and is the co-director of the Richmond Jazz Band.
+He is a member of Phi Beta Mu International Bandmasters Frathernity, the National Association for Music Education (NAfMe), and Phi Mu Alpha Sinfonia.
+He is a regular performer with The Commonwealth Winds, is the associate director of the Richmond Concert Band and is the director of the Richmond Jazz Band.
 He is also an amateur composer and arranger.
 In 2012 his composition "Hail To Longwood U" was chosen by Longwood University as the school's new fight song.
 Mr. Blankenship lives in Henrico County with his wife, Angie, and their two children, Jesse and Julie.